The Basics of Flight Training

 How do I start?

 This is the easy part.
 To start with Takeoff Aviation, send us an email or give us a call to schedule an introductory flight.
-We will set you up for a 45 min – 1-hour flight and another hour of discussion which will include an introduction to the airplane, the airport and the steps required to getting your license.
+We will set you up for a 30-45 min flight which will include an introduction to the airplane, the airport and the steps required to getting your license.
 We will be happy to answer any questions you have on the process.
 We look forward to flying with you!

 - Take Off!